Wildlife of Mongolia: Protected areas

-Immediately after Mongolia attained independence in 1990, the enthusiasm was to declare 100 percent of the area of the country as a national park.
-However, the figure was pegged at an achievable 30 percent.
+Immediately after Mongolia attained independence in 1990, there was enthusiasm to declare 100 percent of the country as a national park.
+However, the goal was set at an achievable 30 percent.
 But due to economic conditions dictating development of mines, the achievement so far has been of the order of 13.8 percent covering an area of 215200 km2 spread over 60 protected areas.
-There are four categories of protected areas, and these are: Strictly Protected Areas (prohibiting hunting, logging and development with no human habitation as the defined areas are very fragile eco regions); the National Parks, with their historical and educational interest providing for ecotourism in identified areas and with limited access to the local nomads for fishing and grazing; Natural and Historic Monuments with restricted developmental activities; and Nature Reserves though of less important regions addressed issues of providing protection to endangered and rare species of flora and fauna and archeological value with limited access for development within prescribed guidelines.
+There are four categories of protected areas, and these are: strictly protected areas (prohibiting hunting, logging and development with no human habitation as the defined areas are very fragile); the national parks, with their historical and educational interest providing for ecotourism in identified areas and with limited access to the local nomads for fishing and grazing; natural and historic monuments with restricted developmental activities; and nature reserves of less important regions providing protection to endangered and rare species of flora and fauna and archeological value with limited access for development within prescribed guidelines.